Carnitine: Sources

 The form present in the body is -carnitine, which is also the form present in food.
 Food sources rich in -carnitine are animal products, particularly beef and pork.
 Red meats tend to have higher levels of -carnitine.
-Adults eating diverse diets that contain animal products attain about 23-135 mg of carnitine per day.
+Adults eating diverse diets that contain animal products attain about 23–135 mg of carnitine per day.
 Vegans get noticeably less (about 10–12 mg) since their diets lack these carnitine-rich animal-derived foods.
 Approximately 54% to 86% of dietary carnitine is absorbed in the small intestine, then enters the blood.
 Even carnitine-poor diets have little effect on total carnitine content, as the kidneys conserve carnitine.

-In general, omnivorous humans each day consume between 2 and 12 µmol kg−1 of body weight, accounting for 75% of carnitine in the body.
-Humans endogenously produce 1.2 µmol kg−1 of body weight of carnitine on a daily basis, accounting for 25% of the carnitine in the body.
-Strict vegetarians obtain little carnitine from dietary sources (0.1 µmol kg−1 of body weight daily), as it is mainly found in animal-derived foods.
+In general, omnivorous humans each day consume between 2 and 12 μmol/kg of body weight, accounting for 75% of carnitine in the body.
+Humans endogenously produce 1.2 μmol/kg of body weight of carnitine on a daily basis, accounting for 25% of the carnitine in the body.
+Strict vegetarians obtain little carnitine from dietary sources (0.1 μmol/kg of body weight daily), as it is mainly found in animal-derived foods.

 L-Carnitine, acetyl--carnitine, and propionyl--carnitine are available in dietary supplement pills or powders, with a daily amount of 0.5 to 1 g considered to be safe.
+Some popular energy drinks brands include -carnitine (often as -carnitine--tartrate) as part of the ingredients of their drinks, albeit usually very low quantities.

 It is also a drug approved by the Food and Drug Administration to treat primary and certain secondary carnitine-deficiency syndromes secondary to inherited diseases.